Take Action

 Know Your IX

-Know Your IX is a survivor- and youth-led project that aims to empower students to end sexual and dating violence in their schools.
-Organizers educate college and high school students about their rights to an education free from gender violence and discrimination.
+Know Your IX is a survivor- and youth-led project that empowers students to end gender-based and sexual violence in their schools.

 Muslim Youth Leadership Council